 My homemade setting spray is far less expensive than the big brand's, makes a larger amount, and contains my favorite...rose water.
 It's easy to make with ingredients found at your local health food store or I've included the shopping links to Amazon (where I grab all of my ingredients).
 Although I have to buy a bottle of rose water for every recipe, the glycerin and witch hazel last me through several recipes.

-Cost Per Setting Spray Recipe: $12.00 (after purchasing bottle) for 4 ounces Cost for the big brand's version: $24.68 for 1 ounce. $98.71 for 4 ounces.
+Cost for the big brand’s version: $24.68 for 1 ounce. $98.71 for 4 ounces.

-Using a funnel (or very, very carefully :-) ), pour the veggie glycerin, witch hazel, and tea tree oil.
+Using a funnel (or very, very carefully :-) ), pour the veggie glycerin, witch hazel, and (optional) tea tree oil.
 Gently stir them together.

 Fill the bottle the remaining way up with rose water leaving a bit of room at the top.